AmericanRedCross/tweet-parse/README.md

 ## This is the current-state of tweet-parse.

-It is designed to run on a desktop within jupyter notebooks, requiring a folder structure to be created to house temp files.
+It is designed to run on a desktop within jupyter notebooks for now.
+This script periodically queries Twitter for key words, as well as the tweets of specified users, then stores the relevant results in a google sheet for later manual review.

-Because I plan to convert this to run in google cloud, for now I won't spend a lot of energy documenting things.
+The inputs (query terms and users) also come from a google sheet.
+Those can be changed at any time if one has the proer permissions.

+The code still writes 'backup' copies of search results to local disk and will continue to do so until Q1 2023.

 ## Description of folder structure needed to support execution